KarthikeyaSharma1/messi_ronaldo/README.md

 # messi_ronaldo
-This is where we will have part and fun in ee with ronaldo and messi
+This is where we will have part and fun in EE-II with ronaldo and messi